Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge/README.md

 #### Edge Configuration

 Select the `Edge Configuration` from the drop-down list.
 Once you do that, the Production, Staging and Development Environments will be automatically prefilled.
-If no Edge configuration was created before, follow [EdgeConfiguration]
+If no Edge configuration was created before, see [Set up the Edge Configuration](getting-started/edge-configuration.md).

 If you use multiple Development configurations, select the desired one from the `Development Environment` drop-down.